usealto/bubble/.github/ISSUE_TEMPLATE/feature_request.md

 ## Additional context

 Add any other context about the feature request here.
+Screenshots are welcomed